Italian nationality law: Loss of Italian citizenship under law no. 123 of 1983

 With the entry of law 123 of 1983 into effect on 27 April 1983, Italy instituted a requirement of selecting a single citizenship among those Italians with multiple citizenship reaching the age of majority on or after 27 April 1983.
 The selection was due within one year.
 If the selection of Italian citizenship was not made, there was the potential for the Italian citizenship to be lost.

 The government's orientation toward this rule is that those dual citizens whose foreign nationality came by birth in states attributing their jus soli citizenship to them were exempt from the requirement, because this law did not repeal the still effective article 7 of law 555 of 1912.
 The government has also clarified that children born to Italian mothers foreign naturalised as an automatic result of a marriage contracted on or after 1 January 1948 are also exempt from the requirement.

 The requirement was repealed on 18 May 1986, and so it was given only to people born between 27 April 1965 and 17 May 1967.
 Between 18 May 1986 and 14 August 1994, people subject to the requirement were entitled to make belated selections of Italian citizenship, or amend previously made selections of foreign citizenship.

-Italy's current citizenship laws
+European integration

+Italian involvement in European integration began in the immediate post-war period of the late 1940s.
+Initial cooperation was focused on the economy through the Organisation for European Economic Co-operation as a condition for receiving aid from the United States provided by the Marshall Plan.
+The post-war political situation created the circumstances that facilitated the establishment of further organisations to integrate Western Europe along common social and security policies.
+Italy became a founding member of the European Communities (EC) in 1951, a set of organisations that eventually developed into the European Union (EU).
+Italian citizens participated in their first European Parliament elections in 1979 and have been able to work in other EC/EU countries under the freedom of movement for workers established by the 1957 Treaty of Rome.
+With the creation of European Union citizenship by the 1992 Maastricht Treaty, free movement rights were extended to all nationals of EU member states regardless of their employment status.
+The scope of these rights was further expanded with the establishment of the European Economic Area in 1994 to include any national of an EFTA member state except for Switzerland, which concluded a separate free movement agreement with the EU that came into force in 2002.
+Liechtenstein exceptionally maintains immigration controls on EEA/Swiss citizens despite its EEA membership due to the country's small geographic and population size.